calmjs/calmjs/README.rst

 Features
 --------

-Manage dependencies of JavaScript modules (hosted by ``npm`` or others)
+Integration with Node.js based package managers (default: ``npm``)
-    By providing ``setuptools`` command hooks, ``calmjs`` enables the management of the ``package.json`` for Python modules.
-In the typical use case, this means the management of ``dependencies`` / ``devDependencies`` for the declaration of required JavaScript packages needed by a given Python project.
+    Through ``setuptools`` command hooks, ``calmjs`` provides Python packages with the ability to declare and manage manifest definition files for Node.js based package management systems (e.g. such as ``package.json`` for ``npm``).
+In the typical use case, this means the declaration of ``dependencies`` or ``devDependencies`` for the JavaScript packages needed by a given Python package can be tracked, all within the ``setuptools`` framework.

-    The command hooks also have the ability to follow through the list of Python package requirements to generate a comprehensive ``package.json`` for a current project.
-This means all upstream dependencies on JavaScript packages will also be used when generating the final ``package.json`` needed by any given project.

-    In other words, subsequent Python packages can readily generate and reuse its parent(s) ``package.json`` file with ease.

-Expose JavaScript code in Python packages, while using their namespaces
+    The other part of this infrastructure is that these declarations follow the Python package dependency graph.
+Developers and users can make use of the ``calmjs`` console command entry point, or through ``setuptools``, to generate a manifest file to faciliate the installation of Node.js packages required by the Python packages within the completed application stack, tailored for all the packages at hand.

+Export JavaScript code out of Python packages with the same namespace
-    A given Python package that may have included JavaScript code associated for that project will be able to declare those code as JavaScript modules with the exact same namespace through ``setuptools`` entry points.
+    A given Python package that included associated JavaScript code within the same module and namespace structure alongside with Python modules within the source tree, will be able to declare those code as JavaScript modules under the exact same namespace through ``setuptools`` entry points.

     These declarations will be available through registries exposed by